 - Egg and Mayo: These two ingredients serve as the binder for the cakes, so use your favorite brand.

 - Saltine Crackers: Saltine crackers make the perfect filler for crab cakes since they offer structure but don’t mask the flavor of the crab.
-We have made these with crumbled or crushed saltines as well as panko bread crumbs.
-Both versions come out delicious so use whichever you prefer.
+We have made these with crumbled or crushed saltines and panko bread crumbs.
+Both versions come out delicious, so use whichever you prefer.

 - Old Bay: This is a must-have blend of spices for crab cakes but can be used on fries, veggies, chicken, and burgers in addition to seafood.
 We also added a tiny bit of smoked paprika.

-- Mustard: For this recipe, we used stone-ground mustard for a little bit of zing.
+- Mustard: We used stone-ground mustard for this recipe for a little zing.
 You can substitute Dijon mustard or even generic yellow mustard.

 - Worcestershire Sauce: This adds a tang and umami flavor to the crab cakes.